hkarn/currency-exchange-rates-front/README.md

   * [Coinbase](https://developers.coinbase.com/api/v2) - Coinbase API is mainly a merchant interface.
 It does however have some open calls such as proving exchange rates for many currencies as well as the current trading price of Bitcoin and Ethereum at Coinbase.
   * [IPinfo](https://ipinfo.io) - This is a open geo-location API.
 It returns a guess of the users country, city and ISP based on IP.

+#### Comments on APIs
+  Coinbase uses only 2 decimal points for most currencies except Bitcoin, this really is not enough and some rates will just be 0.00.
+Some data seems to be missing and set to 0.00 for that reason also.
+However free currency APIs especially including metals and bitcoin are very few.
+Actually Coinbase and Quandl were the only ones I found.
+But Quandl provides very raw data that really needs pre-processing back-end to be usefull and that was beyond the scope of this assignment.

 ### Technologies required by assignment
   * Make some use Bootstrap or alterantive framework.